Post-secondary Pathways

 Apprenticeship

-• A combination of on-the-job training and classroom instruction.
+• The apprenticeship pathway involves a combination of on-the-job training and classroom instruction.
+Typically:

-• 80-90 percent of apprenticeship training is provided in the workplace.
+– 80-90 percent of learning takes place in the workplace.

-• 10-20 percent involves classroom instruction at a college or another approved training organization.
+– 10-20 percent of learning involves classroom instruction at an approved training delivery agent .

-• Length of the apprenticeship varies depending on the trade.
+• The length of an apprenticeship varies depending on the trade.

 • Skilled tradespeople earn higher than average incomes.